BL. ALESSANDRINA DA COSTA – SALESIAN COOPERATOR AND MYSTIC

 November 5 Mass is celebrated in each Salesian house for all deceased benefactors and members of the Salesian Family

-November 14 Blessed Artemides Zatti, Religious, missionary in Patagonia [in Canada, November 13]
+November 14 Saint Artemides Zatti, Religious, missionary in Patagonia

 November 15 Blessed Madeleine Morano, Virgin